University of Lethbridge Research Fund (ULRF)

 - November 1, 2023 at 4:00 p.m.: Application deadline.

 - November – December: Applications are reviewed by members of the Multidisciplinary Review Committee.

 - January – February: Applications are ranked by the Multidisciplinary Review Committee and recommendations for funding are finalized.

 - February: Notice of Decisions are distributed to applicants.

 - March 1: Start date of successful ULRF applications.

 It is the responsibility of the applicant(s) to adequately justify the expenditures included in the application.
 Funds can be requested in line with the following criteria:

-- A grant may be directed to personnel costs in accordance with UofL policy.
+- A grant may be directed toward costs to hire research assistants (students at any level, Postdoctoral Fellows, Associates, etc.) in accordance with UofL policy;

-- Other items necessary for research may be considered for funding at the discretion of the ULRF Review Panel.
+- Other items necessary for research may be considered for funding at the discretion of the Multidisciplinary Review Committee;

-- Normally, the purchase of journals, books, computers, software, and major equipment will not be considered.
+- Normally, the purchase of journals, books, computers, software, and major equipment will not be considered; and

 - Research projects requesting retroactive funding prior to the application deadline or requesting funding for teaching development will not be considered.